 - Printing services are not available on evenings or weekends.

 Creating a Poster Using Science Template [Powerpoint]

 Following are instructions from the Science Division for students using its poster template.
 Included are some tips that could be helpful to all who are designing posters using PowerPoint.
-Contact Allison Vosburg with problems or questions at vosburga[at]grinnell[dot]edu, or at x3169.
+Email Allison Vosburg with problems or questions or call her at x3169.
 Your poster will be created on a single slide in PowerPoint.
 A template is available at \\Storage\Projects\Bio\Bio 150; open the file and “save as” to your computer or network account.
 Students creating a poster for class or Science Division poster session please do not alter the Page Setup size unless your instructor has asked you to.
 The templates are set up for the correct poster size (36x46) for our display boards.

 Zooming In and Out While Working On Your Poster File